PillowD/autohotkey/README.md

 v2_macropad.ahk ;   turn an external 10key pad into a macropad working code

 v2_Msgbox errors when using an array.ahk ;  Msgbox errors when using an array

+v2_msgbox for object keys values and properties ; msgbox for object keys, values and properties

 v2_msgbox_timeout.ahk ;  msgbox closes in 2 seconds working code